 The player ahead of Zhumaskaliyev finished as the league's top scorer once again.

-He was the first Uzbek player to lead Kazakhstan's Premier League in scoring in 2004 (he co-led that year).
-In 2010, Ulugbek Bakayev returned for a second stint with Tobol after playing two seasons in Uzbekistan.
+The first Uzbek player to lead Kazakhstan's Premier League in scoring in 2004 (he co-led that year), Ulugbek Bakayev returned in 2010 for a second stint with Tobol after playing two seasons in Uzbekistan.
 In four years with Tobol, Bakayev scored 55 goals.
 In 2010, Bakayev scored 16 goals, including six on a penalty kick.
 These goals came handy as Tobol had a four-point lead over second-place over Irtysh while Aktobe and Shakhter Karagandy were both 10 points behind after 22 games.

 In addition to these three clubs, Tobol would also have to overcome Astana and Atyrau to win the league title.
 Despite winning its first two games in the championship phase, Tobol went winless in the next five matches.
 That winless streak included a 5-2 home loss against Aktobe on Oct.
-22, 2010 (see quote below for reaction).
+22, 2010.

 However, the loss motivated Tobol as the club won the final three games.
 Tobol began with Zhumaskaliyev scoring the only goal at Shakhter Karagandy before Bakayev scored his sixth penalty kick to give Tobol a 2-0 home victory over Astana.
-With control of their destiny in the final day, Tobol Kostanay won 2-0 at Atyrau on Nov 6, 2010, to win the league title.
+With control of their destiny on the final day, Tobol Kostanay won 2-0 at Atyrau on Nov.
+6, 2010, to win the league title.

-Second place in 2008 and 2009, Milano Kumanovo had one of the worst seasons ever in Macedonia as it won just one out of 30 games while allowing 81 goals.
-More chaos, however, came not because of bad play.
-Defending champions Makedonija and Sloga Jugomagnat received expulsion from the league after ten games because they failed to show up in two consecutive matches.
-A third club had virtually ceased existence after FIFA and UEFA handed Pobeda an eight-year ban from all European competitions because of match fixing in a 2004 UEFA Champions League qualifier.
-All 26 of Pobeda's games became null and void after the season.
-Two other clubs (Turnovo and Vardar) also received point deductions because of failing to show up for their respective games.
+A possible contender for the title, Milano Kumanovo, had consecutive runners-up finishes in 2008 and 2009.
+However, the club suffered one of the most dreadful seasons ever in Macedonia as it won just one out of 30 games while allowing 81 goals.
+More chaos unfolded, and it did not necessarily involve what occurred on the filed.
+Two clubs, defending champions Makedonija and Sloga Jugomagnat, received expulsion from the league after ten games because they failed to show up in two consecutive matches.
+A third club had virtually ceased existence when FIFA and UEFA handed Pobeda an eight-year ban from all European competitions.
+This decision was the result of Pobeda found guilty of match-fixing during a 2004 UEFA Champions League qualifier.
+As part of the punishment as well, all 26 of Pobeda's games became null and void after the season.
+Two other clubs (Turnovo and Vardar) received point deductions because of failing to show up for their respective matches.

 Rudar's Pivtoal Match vs Buducnost